 8. State solicitors, costs of

-In all actions or matters in which a law officer or other solicitor employed by the State or any instrumentality of the State shall act in his official capacity the party for whom he acts shall be entitled to recover costs in the same manner and to the same extent as if the law officer or other solicitor were a private practitioner engaged by such party.
+In all actions or matters in which a law officer or other solicitor employed by the State or any instrumentality of the State shall act in his official capacity the party for whom he acts shall be entitled to recover costs in the same manner and to the same extent as if the law officer or other solicitor were a private legal practitioner engaged by such party.

 [Rule 8 amended: Gazette 19 Dec 1975 p.
 4571; 19 Apr 2005 p.
-1299.]
+1299; SL 2022/74 r.
+15.]

 8A.
-Lawyer acting pro bono, costs in case of
+Costs in case of legal practitioner acting pro bono

-(1) In an action or matter in which a practitioner provides free legal services to a party, the party shall be entitled to recover costs in the same manner and to the same extent as if the services were provided for reward.
+(1) In an action or matter in which a legal practitioner provides free legal services to a party, the party shall be entitled to recover costs in the same manner and to the same extent as if the services were provided for reward.

-(2) If an order is made for the payment of the party’s costs, the practitioner may recover the amount ordered to be paid in respect of —
+(2) If an order is made for the payment of the party’s costs, the legal practitioner may recover the amount ordered to be paid in respect of —

-(a) fees for the practitioner’s services; and
+(a) fees for the legal practitioner’s services; and

-(b) disbursements incurred by the practitioner on behalf of the party.
+(b) disbursements incurred by the legal practitioner on behalf of the party.

 [Rule 8A inserted: Gazette 22 Feb 2008 p.
-641.]
+641; amended: SL 2022/74 r.
+15.]

 9. Restriction of discretion to order costs in some cases